ilovelili/my-micro/README.md

-# micro
+# my-micro

-Play with go-micro
+Play with go-micro with kubernetes